Rifat004/FastAPI-and-Forest-Cover-Type-Prediction/README.md

-# Serving ML models using FastAPI
+# Classification Task on 'Forest Cover Type Prediction' and then Serving ML models using FastAPI

-In this task, the goal is to create a backend to serve three (03) models from Task 3.
-The task4.ipynb file in this folder represents the concise version of Task 3.
-I kept only the feature engineering and loaded 3 pre-trained ML models that were built for predicting forest cover type in Task 3.
-To focus mainly on FastAPI, I have selected the reduced features as the input features for testing.
-The code is available as "app.py" in this folder.
+- final.ipynb contains code for EDA + Feature Engineering + Classification
+- final_shortened.ipynb contains code (with EDA)
+- app.py (FastAPI)

-## Workflow
+## Workflow for Serving ML Models with FastAPI

 **1. Understanding the background**: